HiPerCoRe/KTT/documentation/ktt_api.md

 * `void tuneKernel(const KernelId id)`:
 Starts the tuning process for specified kernel.

+* `void tuneKernelByStep(const KernelId id, const std::vector<ArgumentOutputDescriptor>& output)`:
+Performs one step of kernel tuning process, trying out the next configuration.
+If all configurations were already tested, runs kernel using the best configuration.
+Output arguments can be retrieved by providing output descriptors.
+Each output descriptor contains id of an argument to be retrieved, memory location where data will be written and optionally size of data if only part of an argument needs to be retrieved.
+Target memory location size has to be equal or greater than size of retrieved data.

 * `void runKernel(const KernelId id, const std::vector<ParameterPair>& configuration, const std::vector<ArgumentOutputDescriptor>& output)`:
 Runs specified kernel using provided configuration.
 Output arguments can be retrieved by providing output descriptors.